StenstromAdam/category_optimization_th/README.md

       python --FILE_NAME--
 ```

-This will be README will be updated once that is fixed.
+However, another solution will be implemented and this README will be updated once that is fixed.

+The following files are included in the repository and corresponds to the following.
 ```
 category_optimization_th
 |   README.md